In today’s blog post, I’m going to show exactly how to increase your domain authority easily.

 Domain authority is a website ranking score (developed by Moz, a leading SEO software company) that predicts how well your website can rank on the search engine ranking pages (SERPs or Google search).

 Domain authority or DA indicates the authority of your website and ranges from 0-100 (the higher, the better chances of your authority).

 The calculations are based on complex machine learning algorithms that take into account many factors that “probably” comes to use by Google to determine the rankings of the site.

 Out of these ranking factors, the major is the number of root domains linking to you and the total number of backlinks your website has acquired over time.

 Page authority is also a website ranking score (by Moz) that predicts the ranking ability of any specific page of your website on Google.
 It is also based on a scale of 1-100 (the higher, the better).

-A page with more backlinks, social shares etc will have same domain authority but a higher page authority than a page that has fewer links and social shares.
+A page with more backlinks, social shares, etc will have the same domain authority but a higher page authority than a page that has fewer links and social shares.